vtex-apps/condition-layout/docs/MIGRATION-GUIDE.md

 }
 ```

-### Condition grammar
+### Prop's syntax

-In **`1.x.x`**, a simple grammar for creating conditions was provided.
-One could mix `subject`, `verb`, and `object` to construct their conditions in an idiomatic way.
-However, being a very simple grammar, conditions were very limited.
-For example, it was not possible to check for a specification property name **AND** its value.
+In **`1.x.x`**, a simple logic for creating conditions was provided, where you could mix the `subject`, `verb`, and `object` props to set conditions in an idiomatic way.

+Since it provided a very effortless and easy syntax to set conditions, these last ones were, in turn, very limited as well.
+For example, it was not possible to check for a specification property name *and* value at the sime time.

 ```jsonc
 {